University of Virginia, Ph.D. in History,

 After the Melting Pot: Issues in 20th-Century U.S. Immigration

-Chicago Católico: Making Parishes Mexican.
-University of Illinois Press, forthcoming.
+Chicago Católico: Making Catholic Parishes Mexican.
+University of Illinois Press, 2020.

 Hijos del Pueblo: Gender, Family and Community in Rural Mexico, 1730-1850.
 University of Texas Press, 2009.